mother reaching out to child who is having a struggle with emotions

 Stop making these 4 parenting mistakes with children today!

-During a counseling session, a parent overwhelmed with her child’s challenging behavior shared her approach when she is uncertain of what to do.
+During a counseling session, a parent overwhelmed with her child’s challenging behavior shared the uncertainty she experiences.
 She told me, “I try to just stay positive, tell him not to worry, and offer as many distractions as I can think of.
 That’s all I can do, right?”

 Um, no.